trojrobert/trojrobert.github.io/_posts/2020-12-26-azure-and-aws-data-stream-analytics-and-processing:-aws-kinesis,-azure-stream-analytics-and-azure-event-hub.md

 [Apache Kafka VS AWS Kinesis](https://medium.com/faun/apache-kafka-vs-apache-kinesis-57a3d585ef78)

-I hope you have been able to get an insight to stream analytics and services provided by AWS and Azure for processing stream data.
+I hope you have been able to gain insight into stream analytics and services provided by AWS and Azure for processing stream data.